Metric | Description | Other Names/Notes |

 For a more Pythonic look at model evaluation, we would highly recommend going through the sci-kit learn documentation on Model Evaluation.
 It has you absolutely covered with code examples and concepts.

-For anyone comparing Python to R results, the data splits are not the same so outputs likewise will not be identical, though they should be very similar.↩︎
+For anyone comparing Python to R results, the data splits are not the same so outputs likewise will not be identical, though they should be very similar.
+We could have forced them to use the same data, but we feel you should get used to the randomness of the process.↩︎

-Most machine learning libraries in Python will have a
+Machine learning libraries in Python based on the scikit-learn API will have a

 predict_proba